-The memorial service was of exceeding beauty.
+The memorial service was of exceeding heauty.
 It will be remembered in Portland as long as will Norman Godfrey.
 It was a true reflection of his spirit.

-Shortly after the completion of the extend our deepest sympathy. memorial service in Portland, a group of Portland citizens left with the family to attend the funeral services in New Haven, Connecticut.
-The Portland dele- Bernstein, the first President of the gation consisted of Edward J. Berman, Jewish Community Center of Portland Louis Bernstein, B. James Cohen, Sidney Davidson, Sumner Goffin, Leo Golodetz, Arnold Goodman, Albert Issokson, Joseph LaReis, Harold P. Nelson, David Novick, Irving Rothstein, Maurice Ross, that Norman had made to the Jewish Edward Shapiro, Barnett I. Shur, Victor Taylor, Sidney W. Wernick, and Lester of himself and of personal comforts and Willis.
+Shortly after the completion of the memorial service in Portland, a group of Portland citizens left with the family to attend the funeral services in New Haven, Connecticut.
+The Portland delegation consisted of Edward J. Berman, Louis Bernstein, B. James Cohen, Sidney Davidson, Sumner Goffin, Leo Golodetz, Arnold Goodman, Albert Issokson, Joseph LaReis, Harold P. Nelson, David Novick, Irving Rothstein, Maurice Ross Edward Shapiro, Barnett I. Shur, Victor Taylor, Sidney W. Wernick, and Lester

-day of January, memorial services for can be none more noble "well done good to provide you with enough smokes to blood.
-In your veins now courses some Norman were conducted at the Weller and faithful servant".
-Funeral Home in New Haven.
-A large gathering of people was present, including, among others, representatives from Jewish Cemetery in New Haven.
-The of tribute?
-I have known you, Norman, Portland, from Stamford, from New active pallbearers were Edward J. Ber-York City, indeed from many other cities where Norman was known and Barnett I. Shur, Sidney W. Wernick loved.
+At one o'clock on Sunday, the 26th day of January, memorial services for Norman were conducted at the Weller Funeral Home in New Haven.
+A large gathering of people was present, including, among others, representatives from Portland, from Stamford, from New York City, indeed from many other cities where Norman was known and loved.